rhyst/linak-controller/README.md

 python3 main.py --sit
 ```

-Move the desk to a certain height above the floor (in millimetres)
+Move the desk to a certain height (mm) above the floor:

 ```
 python3 main.py --move-to 800